Chhat2206/Retro-Brick-Breaker/README.md

 ## Credits
-The items that are not listed below were hand created by me.
+The items that are not listed below were hand created by me with the help of Artificial Intelligence and hours of Photoshop.

 ### Images
 #### General Assets